-Voted one of the top ten most beautiful wineries in California by Conde Nast, Presqu’ile Winery specializes in pinot noir, chardonnay, and sauvignon blanc.
-Located about twenty minutes outside Los Alamos, this family-run winery has quickly become one of the valley’s most popular destinations.
+Voted one of the top 10 most beautiful wineries in California by Conde Nast, Presqu’ile Winery specializes in pinot noir, chardonnay, and sauvignon blanc.
+Located about 20 minutes outside Los Alamos, this family-run winery has quickly become one of the valley’s most popular destinations.

 Pinot noir lovers should definitely head to Foxen Vineyard and Winery, located on the historic Rancho Tinaquaic.
-Sustainable wine-growers Dick Dore and Bill Wathen showcase their wines in a solar-powered tasting room.
+Sustainable winemaker David Whitehair showcases his wines in a solar-powered winery.